glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

         command: [sh, -c, 'sleep 20']
 ```

-Unfortunately, after lots of investigation, I have found that this does not work.
+Unfortunately, after lots of trial and error, I have found that this does not work.
-Although your application container keeps running until the Kubelet sends the termination signal to all your containers, the ports are immediately closed as soon as the pod enters the `Terminating` phase.
+Although your application container keeps running until the Kubelet sends the termination signal to all your containers, the ports are immediately closed as soon as the pod enters the `Terminating` phase, even though the underlying application remains in the "ready" state until it receives the termination signal after the `preStop` lifecycle hook of the sidecar container has finished.

 In those cases, your only option is to bake this feature directly into your application.
 You can either stick with the `preStop` lifecycle hook idea and implement something like a sleep sub-command or HTTP endpoint, or (my preferred solution) allow your application to wait for some time before shutting down the server.
+This is easy enough to accomplish in most programming languages.
+In Go you just have to call `time.Sleep` with the desired duration.

 ```go
 var terminationDelay = 20 * time.Second